 - Business plan must be approved by the relevant authorities.

-- Applicant must have enough salary/income to live by himself in Japan.
+- Applicant must have enough salary/income to live independently in Japan.

 - Hire at least one full time employee who is either a Japanese national, a Permanent Resident, a Spouse or Child of a Japanese National, a Spouse or Child of a Permanent Resident, or a foreign national with a Long-Term visa.

-There are several factors considered by the Immigration Office whether to approve the visa application or not, such as the business stability and credibility, balance of predictable profit and loss, amount of employee, types of business, among others.
+There are several factors considered by the Immigration Office in whether to approve the visa application or not, such as the business' stability and credibility, balance of predictable profit and loss, amount of employees, and types of business, among others.

 This visa is usually granted for one year.

-Prior visa expiration date, resident may apply for an extension, provided that requirements are still met.
+Prior to the visa's expiration date, the resident may apply for an extension, provided that requirements are still met.
 There is no limit on number of extensions permitted.

-Once obtained the visa, dependents (spouse, children and parents) may apply for a dependent general visa.
+Once the visa is obtained, dependents (spouse, children and parents) may apply for a dependent general visa.

-Usually, the visa holder may be eligible for permanent residency after 10 years of continuously legal residence in the country (3 if married with Japanese national).
-He or she will have to provide a written explanation listing the reasons for your application, have strong ties to the country and a good financial position.
-Fluency on Japanese language and professional awards or honors may influence positively to get the application approved.
-In any case, fulfill these requirements do not guarantee the application approval.
+Usually, the visa holder may be eligible for permanent residency after 10 years of continuous legal residence in the country (3 if married with a Japanese national).
+He or she will have to provide a written explanation listing the reasons for their application, have strong ties to the country and a good financial position.
+Fluency in the Japanese language and professional awards or honors may positively influence getting the application approved.
+In any case, fulfilling these requirements do not guarantee the application approval.

-A business manager visa holder may apply for a preferential immigration treatment changing its status of residence to Highly Skilled Foreign Professional.
+A business manager visa holder may apply for a preferential immigration treatment changing their status of residence to Highly Skilled Foreign Professional.